openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 Using an ACC VM via oe-engine
 ------------------------------

 The quickest way to begin development would be to use a pre-deployed acc VM.
 This will install and configure the environment.
+This document describes performing the deployment on linux.
+It can also be done on Windows in a similar fashion.

 In order to do so, you need to find a binary or build oe-engine, which is located [here](https://github.com/Microsoft/oe-engine).

 oe-engine will generate an azure resource manager template suitable for deployment by azure from a json file.
-The json will look like
+The contents of the json file will look like
 ```
 {
   "properties": {